GuntiAkanksha/CTT-tool/README.md

      ```
      #COMBO.X
      ```
-   - Define the corresponding `X` value in the **Generated Combinations** sheet.
+   - pass the `X` parameter as column the **Generated Combinations** sheet & provide the param path in TestConfig file.

 ---

 ### 🔸 Patterns

 #### Checks:
-1. Ensure all required **template files** are present in the `templates` folder.
+1. Ensure all **template files** are present in the `templates` folder.
 2. Validate that the **template content** matches the expected structure and data.
 3. If no existing template matches the required format, **create a new template file** with the appropriate structure.
-4. When you want to pass input to template use 'Input' column.
+4. When you want to pass input dynamically to template use 'Input' column.

 ---

 ### 🔸 Generated Combinations Sheet

 #### Checks:
-1. Verify that **all assertions** are correctly defined and aligned with expected outcomes.
+1. Verify that **all assertions** in Genrated Combinations are correctly mapped with template names present in API Chaining sheet.

 ---